“How do we know that something happened? That what we’re seeing is real?”

 — David Grossman, BBC Newsnight

 Fake news is the latest phrase in America’s lexicon that is used to discredit the media and add to the already abundant lack of trust in it.
-It is arguably one of the most popular terms that emerged out of the recent Presidential Election, with CNN anchor Chris Cuomo calling it the “equivalent of the N-word for journalists.”
-(He later issued an apology for the comparison.)
+It is arguably one of the most popular terms that emerged out of the recent Presidential Election, but there are two different, yet equally important, types of fake news.

 The first one is more like “faux” news, which is made deliberately to look like news that comes from established news outlets like ABC News or The New York Times.
 The perpetrators create outlandish articles, usually completely made-up, with the purpose of amassing viewership, spreading false information and, more importantly, profit from the traffic.
 These types of articles tend to pop-up on Facebook feeds, and because people don’t take the time to examine them critically, they are shared and re-shared until the general belief becomes that the fake story is a real one.
 Facebook CEO Mark Zuckerberg pledged to fight fake news, but said that he wanted to make sure attempts to harness fake news did not limit freedom of expression.